Donald Trump set to be arraigned in historic court moment

 The arraignment will unfold against the backdrop of heavy security in New York, coming more than two years after Trump supporters stormed the U.S. Capitol in a failed bid to halt the congressional certification of Democrat Joe Biden’s win.

-“He will be a gentleman,” McLaughlin said.
-“He'll show strength and he'll show dignity and ... we'll get through this and win the election.”

-But Trump was also defiant.
-In a post late Monday night on his social media network he lashed out at Biden, suggesting the current president should be facing legal troubles of his own.
+Trump was defiant ahead of his arraignment.
+He used his social media network to complain that he was going to court in a heavily Democratic area, declaring, “KANGAROO COURT” and “THIS IS NOT WHAT AMERICA WAS SUPPOSED TO BE!”
+He and his campaign have repeatedly assailed Bragg and even trained scrutiny on members of Bragg's family.

-Despite that, the scene around Trump Tower and the courthouse where Trump will stand before a judge was quiet overnight.
-There were signs both supporting and decrying the former president stuck to posts, one urging passers-by to donate to help fund Trump's presidential library and another showing a shouting Trump behind bars.
+Despite that, the scenes around Trump Tower and the courthouse where Trump will stand before a judge did not feature major unrest.
+Police tried to keep apart protesters supporting the former president and those opposing him by confining them to separate sides of a park near the courthouse using metal barricades.

+Georgia Republican Rep. Marjorie Taylor Greene, one of Trump’s staunchest supporters in Congress, staged a brief rally at the park, but the scene was so chaotic that it was hard to hear her over the crush of reporters and protesters.

+“We’re the party of peace,” Greene said, thanking those Trump supporters present.
+“Democrats are communists.”

 The public fascination with the case was evident Monday as national television carried live images of Trump’s motorcade from his Mar-a-Lago club to a private, red, white and blue Boeing 757 stenciled with his name.
 From there, Trump was flown to New York, where cameras followed his motorcade into Manhattan and he spent the night at Trump Tower as he prepared to turn himself in.